Oh Where Oh Where Could that Doggie Puke Be?

 Note that you won’t need sprays or disinfectants if you use an e-cloth to clean up dog throw up.
 The e-cloth will pick up everything!
 You’ll probably even notice that you don’t need deodorizer.

-PS – if you’re unlucky enough to find the dog puke on a carpet or upholstered furniture, try a damp Furniture e-cloth instead of the Range & Stovetop e-cloth.
+PS – if you’re unlucky enough to find the dog puke on a carpet or upholstered furniture, try a damp High Performance Dusting Cloth instead of the Range & Stovetop e-cloth.
+The HP Dusting Cloth has long fibres that will pick “stuff” out of the upholstery.

-Looking at my Jade Plant, I see my next installment of e-cloth 101 might be How to Clean your Plants…
+Looking at my Jade Plant, I see my next installment of Cleaning 101 might be How to Clean your Plants…